March 10

 Planning a trip to our home continent but unsure about tipping in Africa and what’s acceptable?
 When travelling to new destinations, you can expect other customs and expectations, and Africa is no different.
 Here’s our overview guide of what you should consider tipping to show appreciation to all the incredible staff who makes your journey memorable.

-Africa will welcome you with open arms
+Africa will welcome you with open arms, Image Credit: Singita

 Your Guide to Tipping in Africa

-You had the best experience, but are unsure about the best practice when it comes to tipping in Africa?
-You can tip whatever you're comfortable with, however, here's a guideline of what we recommend to our guests when travelling to our continent.
+Had the best experience but unsure what the best practice is when it comes to tipping in Africa?
+Well, in Africa, tipping is customary, but it's definitely not obligatory.
+You can tip whatever you're comfortable with, depending on the type and level of service you receive.

 Tipping on Safari